rafalp/Misago/docs/PostingProcess.md

 Each serializer is expected to be callable accepting two arguments:

+* `context` dict with context that was passed to the posting middleware.
-* `data` dict with cleaned data.
-This will `post` containing raw input entered by user into editor, `parsing_result`, an dict defining `parsed_text` key containing parsed message, `mentions` with list of mentions, `images` list of urls to images and two lists: `outgoing_links` and `internal_links`.
+* `data` dict with cleaned data: `post` containing raw input entered by user and `parsing_result`, an dict defining `parsed_text` key containing parsed message, `mentions` with list of mentions, `images` list of urls to images and two lists: `outgoing_links` and `internal_links`.
 In case of user posting new thread, this dict will also contain `title` key containing cleaned title.
-* `context` dict with context that was passed to posting middleware.

 Your validator should raise `from rest_framework.serializers.ValidationError` on error.
 If validation passes it may return nothing, or updated `data` dict, which allows validators to perform last-minute cleanups on user input.